shubham-bit/rock-paper-scissor/README.md

 # rock-paper-scissor
-I have made this program as a beginner project.
+I have made this program in python as part of a beginner project.